Types of Boilers Explained

 Disadvantages of electric boilers

 - High cost and reliance on electricity: If your property is prone to power cuts or outages regularly, this boiler type may not be suitable for your household as it runs purely on mains electricity.
-Also, since it only runs on electricity, your energy bills will cost a lot more in comparison to energy bills from a gas boiler.
+Also, since it only runs on electricity, energy bills and running costs for electric heaters will cost a lot more in comparison to energy bills from a gas boiler.

 Oil boilers are usually found in properties that can’t be connected to the gas mains and act as an excellent alternative to electric boilers if you don’t want to pay for the expense.